FAMILIAR-project/familiar-documentation/manual/composition.md

 res3: (SET) {fm2_F4;fm3_F4;fm3_F5;fm3_F1;F4;fm3_F3;fm1_F1;fm1_F4;fm1_F6;fm1_F2;fm3_F2;fm1_F5;fm1_S;fm3_F6;fm1_F3;fm3_S}
 ```

-#### With Slicing
+#### A first limit: the quality of the view

-A major problem with the previous solution is that features are all optionals in the "view".
+A major problem with the previous solution is that features are all optionals in the "view" (we will see some other problems in the remainder)

 ```
 fml> fm6 = extract fm5.S